 Basic Science Advances

 At the core of our program is a commitment to personalized medicine and the development of patient-specific therapies.
-This commitment begins in the operating room, where a portion of most tumor samples is retrieved for laboratory investigation.
-These specimens are critical to the development of translational targets for brain tumor therapy.
-This initiative has led to the banking and study of hundreds of unique tumor samples, facilitating personalization of brain tumor care for future generations of patients.
+This commitment begins in the operating room—where with patient consent—tumor samples are retrieved for laboratory investigation under controlled research tumor banking protocols.
+These specimens are critical to the development of translational targets for brain tumor therapy and brain organoid formation for the investigation of novel biological therapies.
+This initiative has led to the banking and study of thousands of unique tumor samples, facilitating personalization of brain tumor care for our patients.

 Brain tumors are inherently immunosuppressive.
 Each tumor develops unique mechanisms to escape natural anti-tumor immune responses.
 We have recently discovered a unique immune escape mechanism that involves silencing of immune recognition genes.
 Importantly, we have discovered that a new class of tumor drugs, called ‘hypomethylating agents’, can awaken the expression of these genes and allow effective immune responses in IDH mutant gliomas.
 A Phase I clinical trial is currently being designed based on these findings and is currently being refined by the Alliance for Clinical Trials in Oncology consortium in preparation for a multicenter clinical trial.